 git commit -am "inital import"

-1. Write the init.sh script
+- Write the

 # reacts to directory changes